JonathanZopf/JonathanZopf/README.md

  - Unity3D Game Engine
  - Java Development
  - C# and .NET
+ - SQL

 <!--Since I have started programming I have already released several games.
 My most popular game is Money Clicker with 1 Million installs.
-You can download the succesor, Money Clicker 2 here:
 -->

-## Other interests
-Beside software development I am also passionate for the Gospel of Christ Jesus ✝️ as well as classical music composition 🎼.
-I also have great interest in soccer ⚽️ and enjoy playing the the piano 🎹 .

 ## Contact opportunities
-If you want to reach out to me, do so at jonathanzopf@gmail.com.
+If you want to reach out to me, please do so at jonathanzopf@gmail.com.

-Until soon,
+Best regards,

 Jonathan